 Clinical experiences allow you to prepare to practice in simulation and clinical settings.
 At CSP Global, ABSN students begin experiential learning during their first semester.

 Through clinical learning experiences, you’ll gain confidence as a student nurse and become more prepared to practice as a professional nurse.

-Begin Your Nursing Journey with CSP
+Begin Your Nursing Journey With CSP Global

 Through online learning, nursing labs and clinical learning experiences, students can develop their skills and become practice-ready nurses in as few as 16 months.

 If you’re ready to start your future as a registered nurse, reach out to our team of admissions advisors today.